• Skip to primary navigation

 Slice of bread soaking up a cinnamon custard mixture.

-1. Soak the bread – Whisk the egg mixture one more time, then dip your bread in, coating both sides.
-I like to let my bread soak for just a few seconds per side, if you submerge it completely the bread could become too soggy and fall apart.
+1. Soak the bread – Whisk the egg mixture one more time (just to ensure everything’s well incorporated), then dip your bread in, coating both sides.
+I like to let my bread soak for just a few seconds per side, but no longer.
+If you submerge it completely, the bread could become too soggy and fall apart.

 2. Cook – Place the bread in your preheated pan and cook until golden brown, then flip and cook on the other side until golden brown.
 Repeat with the remaining bread slices, making sure to whisk the custard before dipping (you want to make sure the ingredients are well-distributed, sometimes they settle while they sit) and adding cooking spray or butter to the pan between each slice.

-SAM’S TIP: Let your pan warm over medium-high heat for at least several minutes before adding your soaked bread.
-If the heat is too low or the pan too cool when you add the bread, your toast will take too long to cook and can dry out.
-Don’t turn the heat up too high though, or you will burn the outside of your toast and be left with a soggy center.
-It should take at least a minute or two per side to cook properly.
+SAM’S TIP: Let your skillet warm over medium-high heat for at least several minutes before adding your soaked bread.
+If the heat is too low or the pan too cool when you add the bread, your toast will take too long to cook and the texture will suffer, both inside and out (think no caramelization and uncooked centers).
+Don’t turn the heat up too high though, or you will burn the outside of your French toast and be left with a soggy center.
+It should take at least a minute or two per side to cook properly, this easy French toast recipe is written with a lot of detail for a reason 😉

 Syrup being drizzled over a stack of french toast with butter on top and berries scattered around.